jaydenwilliams-cyber/Sysmon-Detection-Lab/README.md

 ## Lab Summary

-In this lab, I installed Sysmon and configured it to log detailed process creation events.
-I validated logging by executing multiple commands and reviewing Event ID 1 entries in the Sysmon Operational log.
-This demonstrates hands on experience with Windows logging, process monitoring, and endpoint visibility.
+In this lab, I deployed Sysmon to enhance Windows logging and monitor process creation events.
+I validated logging by executing PowerShell commands and analyzing Sysmon Event ID 1 entries in Event Viewer.
+This demonstrates hands on experience with endpoint monitoring, process visibility, and detection of potentially suspicious activity.

 ## Objective